Hello there,

 :: Pattern Inspiration ::

-Bring a bit of whimsy and the flair of Scandinavian style home for the holidays.
-This clean and modern design is inspired by the “tomte,” a domestic sprite who protected the farm.
+About This Design: Bring a bit of whimsy and the flair of Scandinavian style home for the holidays.
+This clean and modern design is inspired by the “tomte,” a domestic sprite who protects the farm.
 With a pointed red hat and long white beard it looks a lot like a gnome. . .and Santa Claus!

 The Santa Pillow is worked in the round with the same repeated motif on the back and front.
 The top of the pillow is finished in Kitchener stitch and the bottom is seamed together after a pillow insert is added.
 Now included with the original Santa Pillow pattern is the Rainbow Gnomes variation!